4 9 - 13Shares

 Buenos Aires’ bus system is very thorough but somewhat complex to figure out initially.

-For visitors who want to get outside the city such as to visit San Antonio de Areco or the Atlantic Coast, renting a car is a reasonable option.
+→ Visitors who want to get outside the city to visit a gaucho town such as San Antonio de Areco or the Atlantic Coast, may want to rent a car.
 In most cases all that is required is any country’s drivers license and a credit or debit card.

-→ Read our article on Renting a Car and Driving in Argentina
+→ Read Renting a Car and Driving in Argentina